 One method healthcare providers use to connect with their patients is by sending appointment reminders.
 The challenge then becomes ensuring those reminders align with the requirements spelled out in the Health Insurance Portability and Accountability Act (HIPAA).
-There’s good news for healthcare providers: HIPAA-compliant, automated appointment reminders are now available, giving both providers and patients the ability to communicate important appointment information and save time, all while maintaining HIPAA compliance.
+There’s good news for healthcare providers: automated HIPAA-compliant appointment reminders are now available in Apptoto.
+This allows providers and patients to communicate important appointment information and save time while maintaining HIPAA compliance.
 Appointment reminders are an excellent method for minimizing missed appointments, which helps both doctors and patients.
 The following article will define HIPAA and help you understand how these appointment reminders can maintain compliance.

 What is HIPAA?

-HIPAA is a federal law that was enacted in 1996 to protect the privacy of patients’ personal and medical information.
-HIPAA sets standards for the use and disclosure of critical patient data and requires covered entities such as healthcare providers, insurance companies, and their business associates (billing companies, transcription services) to safeguard this information.
+Enacted in 1996, HIPAA is a federal law protecting patients’ personal and medical information privacy.
+HIPAA sets standards for using and disclosing critical patient data.
+It requires covered entities such as healthcare providers, insurance companies, and their business associates (billing companies, transcription services) to safeguard this information.

 What Information is PHI (Protected Health Information)?

-Protected Health Information (PHI) is any identifiable health information transmitted or maintained in any form or medium.
+Any identifiable health information transmitted or maintained in any form or medium is Protected Health Information (PHI).
 This includes information such as:

 - A patient’s medical history